fetchai/docs-archived/docs/walkthrough/creating-addresses.md

 pocketbook -n testnet add GeneratedTestnetAddress 2uGQSyM56XfkaFeoyYib2dt4rvFwVZ6if5JREZd54d1sNehEQ5
 ```

 It would be *our* responsibility to store the private key to this securely.
-Addresses generated inside `pocketbook` will have the private keys encrypted and secured, so you don't need to store them manually (but you do need to back them up yourself).
+Addresses generated inside Pocketbook will have the private keys encrypted and secured, so you don't need to store them manually (but you do need to back them up yourself).

 ## How to get testnet tokens